Web Accessibility

 If you cannot avoid the color combinations listed above, try varying the shades of the colors.

-What Colors are Color-Blind Accessible?
+What Colors Are Color-Blind Accessible?

-When creating a color-blind-friendly palette, you want to make the base using two primary hues: blue and red.
+There are roughly 300 million color-blind people across the world.
+Men are affected more by color blindness than women overall, but nobody is immune to the possibility of losing the ability to differentiate colors properly.When creating a color-blind-friendly palette, you want to make the base using two primary hues: blue and red.
 Orange and yellow will work also.
 The rest of the palette colors should originate from these two hues.
 You can make any palette variation by adjusting the attributes of your colors.

 Person Smiling At A Computer

-Colors to Avoid on Your Web Page
+Colors to Avoid for Colorblind Users on Your Web Page

 You want to avoid combining red and green, as this is particularly difficult for those with red-green color blindness.
 Roughly 5% of people cannot distinguish between red and green.
 It is a good idea to avoid red and black combinations.
 People who cannot detect red will confuse red and black, so the item will not be legible.